erisu/cordova-docs/www/docs/en/dev/guide/platforms/ios/plugin.md

 playback, listeners, or that maintain internal state should implement the `onReset` method to cancel those long-running requests or to clean up after those activities.
-The method runs when the `UIWebView` navigates to a new page or refreshes, which reloads the JavaScript.
+The method runs when the `WKWebView` navigates to a new page or refreshes, which reloads the JavaScript.

 ## Writing an iOS Cordova Plugin